-Person-centered planning (PCP) is an approach to promote self-determination for individuals with disabilities.
-It is frequently used with students with more significant disabilities who need an alternative to traditional approaches in order to convey their strengths, preferences, interests, and needs.
-Typically, a team of persons, usually family and friends but sometimes providers, work together over time to assist the individual with defining and reaching his or her dreams.
-The team works collaboratively through informal meetings to identify the person’s dreams and assist the individual in attaining his or her self-determined quality of life.
+Person-centered planning (PCP) is a process that helps students with disabilities plan for their future while also promoting self-determination.
+PCP helps students with more significant disabilities who need an alternative to traditional approaches in order to convey their strengths, preferences, interests and needs.
+Typically, a team of persons, usually family, friends and sometimes service providers, work together over time to assist the individual in defining and reaching his or her goals.
+The team works collaboratively through informal meetings to identify the person’s priorities and assist the individual in attaining his or her self-determined quality of life.

 According to the National Center on Secondary Education and Transition (NCSET, 2004, p.
-2) person-centered planning process can strengthen the transition to post-school activities by:
+2) person-centered planning process can strengthen the transition to post-school activities through the following:

 Person-Centered Planning Tools

 A number of approaches or tools exist for Person-Centered Planning.
 Six of the most commonly used are described below.